nrapopor/docker-backupc/README.md

 ## Description

-Backuppc is an unattended backup solution for individulas who need to manage multiple machine backups for the 2 "F" (Friends and Family), and for organizations that do not want to spend large amounts of money and a lot of effort on backup management tasks.
+Backuppc is an unattended backup solution for individuals who need to manage multiple machine backups for the 2 "F" (Friends and Family), and for organizations that do not want to spend large amounts of money and a lot of effort on backup management tasks.
-I've leveraged a couple of exiting container projetcs (see attributions below).
+I've leveraged a couple of exiting container projects (see attributions below).

 * [BackupPC project Home](http://backuppc.sourceforge.net/ "http://backuppc.sourceforge.net/")

-If you have a current instalation of backuppc with custom of configuration and backed up data you would want to be able to migrate to the docker deployement of the backuppc without an interuption of your backup schedule.
-I build this container with specificaly this in mind.
-The __Migration__ section below will address the migration of the existing backuppc instalation to run in this container.
+If you have a current installation of backuppc with custom of configuration and backed up data you would want to be able to migrate to the docker deployment of the backuppc without an interruption of your backup schedule.
+I build this container with specifically this in mind.
+The __Migration__ section below will address the migration of the existing backuppc installation to run in this container.

 ### Gory Details
 * This container installs BackupPC from Ubuntu Xenial sources.
   - On startup it checks if the provided volumes for data and configuration are
     empty and if yes, move the default configuration from packaging into it
-* Several configuration values like the expected container timezone
+* Several configuration values like the expected container time zone
   have been placed into the **overrides.sh** look at the __Customization__ section below
 * Support for sending status mail using msmtp
   - the image ip address of eth0 will be used for host line in the msmtprc